-Underlying the Overall Accountability Score is an Accountability Index comprised of multiple performance indicators that, when combined to produce the overall score, provide a balanced look at school performance.
-The report card not only provides the overall score and rating but brings the school's data related to all parts of the Accountability Index into one place.

-Knowing how a school performed on different parts of the index can provide valuable insight into the school's strengths and weaknesses.
-It can also provide guidance on how to proceed with planning school improvements, especially in terms of steering further investigation of performance issues.
-Used in combination with other school data, the report card provides a foundation for school improvement planning and evaluation.
+Underlying the Overall Accountability Score is an accountability index comprised of multiple performance indicators that, when combined to produce the overall score, provide a balanced look at district and school performance.
+The report cards not only provide the overall score and rating but also display data related to all parts of the accountability index (priority areas and student engagement indicators).
+Knowing how a school performed on different parts of the index can provide valuable insight into a district and school's strengths and areas of need.
+It can also provide guidance on how to proceed with planning improvements, especially in terms of guiding further investigation of performance issues.
+Used in combination with other district and school data, the report cards provide a foundation for improvement planning and evaluation.